easazade/weaver/README.md

 For example in an application it might make sense to only register some dependency objects after user is authenticated and unregister them after user has logged out.
 Hence it can be said those dependency objects only live within the authentication scope.

-With weaver it is possible to define a scope by extending `Scope` class and then define a `ScopeHandler` to handle creation and registering of objects that should exist when weaver enters that scope and unregistering them when weaver leaves that scope.
+Weaver makes it easy to define scopes that have their own dependencies.
+These dependencies will become available when weaver enters that scope.

 ```dart
 @WeaverScope(name: 'my-scope')